RedHatRanger/RHCE9Vagrant/rhce-practice-questions/17_timesysnc_yml.md

 ***On the Control Node***

-# Create an timesync.yml playbook
+# Create a timesync.yml playbook
 ### QUESTION #17:
 ```
 Instructions: